-Name(s): Grade: Teacher DON'T PASTE / TAPE ANY OF YOUR ANSWE ERS ON HERE UNTIL YOU HAVE YOUR LOAN TO PAY FOR THEM.
-YOUR CHOSEN HOUSE SIZE: YOUR CHOSEN EXTRAS: 1.
-Go to a builder to get an estimate - calcul late the total of the above: \$ = aised your house at the total you came up with, but you still teacher how much you got approved for with your loan and that you have.
-Rework what size house you want and what you e.
-Now, you can tape or paste your decisions onto the paper,
+Teacher D ON'T PASTE / TAPE ANY OF YOUR ANSWERS ON HERE UNTIL YOU HAVE YOUR LOAN TO PAY FOR THEM. ΥŒ OUR CHOSEN HOUSE SIZE: ΥŒ OUR CHOSEN EXTRAS: 1.
+Go to a builder to get an estimate - calculate the total of the above: \$ 2.
+Go to the bank and get a loan!
+They appraised your house at the total you came up with, but you still need to get approved for a loan.
+Ask your teacher how much you got approved for with your loan and write it here: \$ 3.
+Prioritize what you want with the money that you have.
+Rework what size house you want and what you would like to have in or around your house.
+Now, you can tape or paste your decisions onto the paper, just make sure you can afford them.